 Ambadassador: Serves as Hades's main liason to the outside world.

 Armored Closet Gay: Since he hasn't defined his sexuality completely; however it's worth noting that he kept claiming to have a crush on Annabeth and the god of love had to drag out an admission that Nico crushed on Percy before Nico and Jason could proceed with their quest.
 Justified, though, as a demigod son of Hades not even from this century, he felt like it would only ostracize him more.

 Badass in Distress: At the end of the second book as a result of some Reckless Sidekick behavior investigating the Doors of Death himself, he gets captured by Gaea's forces.
 He's held captive in a jar throughout the third book until he's rescued.

-Badass Queer: It's not made clear whether he's gay or bi, but he has (or had) a crush on Percy and he is one of the most powerful demigods in the series.
+Badass Gay: He has (or had) a crush on Percy and he is one of the most powerful demigods in the series.

 Big Brother Instinct: It's hard to say whether he or Hazel is "officially" the older sibling, but Nico clearly loves her a lot, and seems to spend quite a bit of his time at Camp Jupiter talking to her and cheering her on.

 Big Sister Worship: Less so than the previous series, but he's still pretty hung up over Bianca.